Deputy Sheriff - Lateral (Open)

 License: Valid California Class C Driver License or equivalent.

-Citizenship: U.S. citizen; permanent resident aliens must have applied for citizenship one year before the application date.
+Citizenship: U.S. citizen; permanent resident aliens who are eligible must have applied for citizenship at the time of application for this position.

 Background: No felony convictions and no recent drug use.